Keyboard shortcuts

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

-After installation, make sure cargo is available:
+After installation, make sure cargo is available and recent enough:

 cargo --version

-Install cargo-generate
+Install cargo-cunew

-cargo install cargo-generate
+cargo install cargo-cunew

 Generate our first simple Copper project